Cyber4egis/startwithHTB/README.md

 You'll only need to make sure you have an RDP client for your operating system installed on your machine and a good internet connection!

-Here are the quick instructions to get your Remote Desktop Client ready: https://github.com/Cyber4egis/startwithHTB/blob/main/RDP-setup-cloud.md
+Here are the [quick instructions](https://github.com/Cyber4egis/startwithHTB/blob/main/00a-RDP-setup-cloud.md) to get your Remote Desktop Client ready.

 Note that you'll have a much smoother experience (and learn more) by setting up your own Kali virtual machine.
 If you have the time, we recommend that you set one up!